The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2: Introduction

-Finally, in Appendix \ref{section:counter_example_maximal_fn}, we show, as an easy consequence of \cite{KaTr}, that the scalar $A_p$ condition alone cannot characterize the two-weight norm inequality of the Hardy-Littlewood maximal function when the measures are doubling.
-We have not seen any such result anywhere, and have even seen claims in the literature to the contrary.
-Hence we record the result in this paper.
+Finally, we record a straightforward corollary of \cite{KaTr} in Appendix \ref{section:counter_example_maximal_fn}: the scalar $A_p$ condition cannot characterize the two-weight norm inequality of the Hardy-Littlewood maximal function on doubling measures.
+We have not seen this result anywhere, and have even seen contradictory claims in the literature.